Mikemupararano/timed-coding-quiz/README.md

 Also, when the game is over, the web application will save the participant's initials and the score.

-I have used HTML, CSS and JavaScript to design a quiz that has questions that are timed.
-Participants are penalised for getting an answer wrong or not using their time to answer the questions.
 The project is located at the following link: https://mikemupararano.github.io/timed-coding-quiz/ https://github.com/Mikemupararano/timed-coding-quiz